Jeniliya-jen/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 5.**Forecast Summary**: The script also prints a 5-day temperature forecast on the console in a user-friendly format.

 ## Technologies Used
--Python
+- Python
--OpenWeatherMap API
+- OpenWeatherMap API
--Matplotlib (for data visualization)
+- Matplotlib (for data visualization)
--Requests (for API handling)
+- Requests (for API handling)
--Dotenv (for environment variable handling)
+- Dotenv (for environment variable handling)
--Pandas (for data manipulation and tabular structure)
+- Pandas (for data manipulation and tabular structure)

 ## Visualization Dashboard
 The chart is created using **Matplotlib** with the ggplot style.
 Each day's temperature is marked with a circular dot (marker='o') and the temperature value is displayed above the point.
 The x-axis represents the date, and the y-axis represents the temperature in Celsius.
 A legend is added, and the chart is grid-aligned for clarity.